yugabyte/yugabyte-db/docs/content/preview/drivers-orms/csharp/entityframework.md

 ### Step 1: Add the ORM dependency

-If you are using Visual Studio IDE, add the Npgsql package to project as follows:
+If you are using Visual Studio, add the Npgsql package to the project as follows:

-1. Right-click on **Dependencies** and click **Manage Nuget Packages**..
+1. Right-click **Dependencies** and choose **Manage Nuget Packages**.
 1. Search for `Npgsql` and click **Add Package**.

 To add the Npgsql package to your project when not using an IDE, use the following `dotnet` command: